Skip to content

 Trestle uses a naming convention to discover the top-level module of the plugin projects.
 It expects the top-level module to be named trestle_{plugin_name}.
 This covention must be followed by plugins to be discoverable by trestle.
 In the above example, the top-level module is named as trestle_fedramp so that it can be autmatically discovered by trestle.
 All the python source files should be created inside this module (folder).

-The top-evel module should contain a commands directory where all the plugin command files should be stored.
+To add commands to the CLI interface, the top-level module should contain a commands directory where all the plugin command files should be stored.
 Each command should have its own python file.
-In the above exaample, validate.py file conatins one command for this plugin.
+In the above example, validate.py file contains one command for this plugin.
 Other python files or folders should be created in the top-level module folder, outside the commands folder.
 This helps in keeping the commands separate and in their discovery by trestle.

 Command Creation¤